 We actually wrote our first article about these two most popular page builders, as we were trying to decide what to buy initially.
 At this point, we've seen most of the WP page builders in action, so we can clearly say which of the two, (very popular) page builders is best.

-Frequently Asked Questions
+Divi Frequently Asked Questions

-1. What is Divi?
+What is Divi?

 Divi is an easy to use WordPress theme from Elegant Themes which is the most popular and best-selling theme of all time.
 It is focused primarily on being easy to use and as a multipurpose website theme, can be used on any kind of website.

-2. Is Divi a free theme?
+Is Divi a free theme?

 No, Divi is not a free theme, but you can try it out for 30 days and if you're not happy you can get a full refund.

-3. How much does Divi 3.0 cost?
+How much does Divi cost?

-4. Is Divi easy to use?
+Is Divi easy to use?

-5. What is the Divi builder?
+What is the Divi builder?

-The Divi builder is a plugin which brings drag and drop capabilities to the theme.
+The Divi builder is a plugin that brings drag and drop capabilities to the theme.
 Essentially, rather than using shortcodes, you can drag website elements into your pages and posts to design your pages, which makes it much easier to build entire sites in very little time.

-Yes, you can use Divi theme on multiple websites.
+Yes, you can use the Divi theme on multiple websites.
 Once you purchase a license, you can use Divi on an unlimited number of websites without any limitations.

 Which is better Divi or Elementor?

 Choosing between Divi or Elementor is a difficult choice because both are good products.
-We have a full review of these two to see the plus points or otherwise of both of these products here, if you want to read more.
+We have a full review of these two to see the plus points or otherwise of both of these products here if you want to read more.